bcgov/devhub-app-web/README.md

 2. Deploy the application
 > Jenkins should now be looking for prs
    a. make a pr for your code changes and jenkins should fire off a job to build and deploy the application
    b. if builds do not fire off, you may build and deploy the application seperately.
-Process and Apply all templates withing the `openshift/templates` directory
+Process and apply all templates withing the `openshift/templates` directory

 ## Development Guide/Considerations